agronholm/apscheduler/docs/api.rst

 See the :mod:`contextvars` module for information on how to work with context variables.

 .. data:: apscheduler.current_scheduler
-   :annotation: the current scheduler
+   :type: ~contextvars.ContextVar[Scheduler]

+   The current scheduler.

+.. data:: apscheduler.current_async_scheduler
-   :type: ~contextvars.ContextVar[~typing.Union[Scheduler, AsyncScheduler]]
+   :type: ~contextvars.ContextVar[AsyncScheduler]

+   The current asynchronous scheduler.

 .. data:: apscheduler.current_job
+   :type: ~contextvars.ContextVar[Job]

-   :annotation: information on the job being currently run
+   The job being currently run (available when running the job's target callable).
-   :type: ~contextvars.ContextVar[JobInfo]

 Exceptions
 ----------